tushar-sharma/tushar-sharma.github.io/_posts/2022-08-29-your-filename.md

 ### Vitamins

 I am taking Vitamin D3 (every alternative day) with a dose of 125 mcg.
 I think its better to take Vitamin D from supplemments than the sun.
-According to this study in Yale [^yale]
+According to this study in Yale [^yale], consuming Vitamin D from either food, supplements or Sun is same.
+Another problem with taking vitamin D from the sun is that there are  ultraviolet (UV) rays that can damage to the skin, eyes, and immune system.

 ### Java